bhauman/figwheel-main/docs/docs/build_inputs.md

-If you provide a single file to the compiler like `src/example/core.cljs`, only that file will be in the initial sources and all of it's dependencies will be resolved via the classpath.
+If you provide a single file to the compiler like `src/example/core.cljs`, only that file will be in the initial sources and all of its dependencies will be resolved via the classpath.

 This behavior has various trade-offs that need to be understood in the context of compiling for development and production.